Links on Android Authority may earn us a commission. Learn more.

 Each satellite in the Starlink project weighs just 573 pounds (260kg).
 The body of each satellite is flat, and up to 60 of them can fit into one of SpaceX’s Falcon 9 rockets.
 Once put in orbit, a single large solar array comes out to power the satellite.
 The central portion includes four powerful antennas for internet transmissions.
 Each satellite relies on a set of lasers to connect with four others in orbit.
 Finally, they have ion thrusters that use krypton gas.
 This allows them to stay in orbit longer, even at these lower distances from Earth.

-The SpaceX Starlink satellites will remain in low orbit, around 350 miles above the Earth.
-Because of that relatively short distance, SpaceX claims the latency should be between 25ms and 35ms.
+How far will Starlink internet eventually be?
+Once it’s running with more satellites, SpaceX claims the latency should be between 25ms and 35ms.
 That should be fast enough for most internet tasks, including gaming.
-Download speeds should also be pretty quick, at about 1Gbps.
-SpaceX has yet to confirm what upload speeds will be.
+Download speeds should also be pretty quick, with the end goal being at least 1Gbps.

 By comparison, the current HughesNet satellite internet service offers download speeds of up to 25Mbps.
-However, its latency speeds are much slower, at about 600ms.
+However, its latency speeds are much slower, at about 600-650ms.

 By comparison, the HughesNet service costs as much as $150 a month, with a 50GB high-speed data plan (at 25Mbps) and horrible latency that makes gaming impossible, and even tasks like streaming can be quite the chore.